 Roth IRA contributions can still generally be withdrawn first without any penalty or any taxes owed.
 In contrast, Roth 401(k) withdrawals follow a less favorable pro-rata rule.
 Any Roth 401(k) distribution must be a mixture of both post-tax contributions and pre-tax earnings, relative to the total balance of each in your account, so you may owe taxes and a 10% penalty on the earnings portion.

 Additionally, rolling your Roth funds between retirement plans may extend or restart the five year clock, based on the type of accounts between which you are moving.
 This may impact the taxation of your withdrawal of your earnings, even if you are over the age of 59 ½.
-Read a more detailed analysis of the various five year rules.

 Finally, please note that the IRS does not allow you to roll a Roth IRA into a Roth 401(k).
 Only Roth 401(k)s can be rolled into your Betterment Roth 401(k).